sygint/awesome-cv-react/README.md

 # Awesome CV React

 This is highly inspired by [Awesome-CV](https://github.com/posquit0/Awesome-CV).
-It's my attempt at a port to React for an easier config via JSON, simpler styling via CSS, simpler layout with JSX, and easier dependency management via npm.
+It's my attempt at a port to React for an easier config via YAML, simpler styling via CSS, simpler layout with JSX, and easier dependency management via npm.

 ## Preview